Starstorm/fake-news/README.md

 ##Text Quantification Tools
-Above is the Jupyter Notebook file I was using.
+Above is the Notebook file I was using for download.
+However, the other files are too large for GitHub, see below.

 For indico's API-based tools, you'll need an API key which can be obtained free at https://indico.io/docs.
 Note that indico gives you 10,000 API calls per account per month for free, but they appear open to giving more for non-commercial academic purposes.
 If everyone has a 10,000/month limit account, it should be doable I think.